 The researchers reviewed state accident reports and found that 70 car crashes in the last two years were connected to a distraction within an emergency vehicle.

 These accidents have impacted citizens across the state.
 One man, a former tennis pro, was hit while riding his motorcycle.
 The officer went through a stop sign and admitted to being distracted by the computer mounted on his dashboard at the time.
 The accident led to severe injuries and the former tennis star continues to have problems walking two years after the accident.

 Another citizen was injured when a sheriff’s deputy ran a red light and crashed with a sport utility vehicle.
 The officer admitted he was distracted by a message that appeared on his computer.

 Although some police departments have implemented policies prohibiting officers from using computers and other distractions while driving, others seem to feel invincible.

 Steps to Take if Injured in a Distracted Driving Accident

 If you or a loved one is injured in a distracted driving accident, compensation may be available to help cover the cost of medical and rehabilitative costs, as well as lost income.
-Contact an experienced El Paso accident lawyer to discuss your legal options.
+Contact an experienced distracted driver accident lawyer at 915-845-4529 to discuss your legal options.